- American dwarf palm tree

 For Healthcare Professionals

-- Acute pancreatitis in a 65-year-old man: following use of saw palmetto for 1 week before onset of symptoms.
+- Acute pancreatitis: In a 65-year-old man following use of saw palmetto for 1 week before onset of symptoms.
 His condition improved after treatment and avoiding saw palmetto (23).

-- Severe liver damage in a 58-year-old man: following consumption of saw palmetto to alleviate BPH symptoms (24).
+- Severe liver damage: In a 58-year-old man following consumption of saw palmetto to alleviate BPH symptoms (24).

 - UGT (Uridine 5’-diphospho-glucuronosyltransferase) substrates: Saw palmetto inhibits UGT enzymes in vitro and can increase the side effects of drugs metabolized by them (25).
 Clinical relevance is not known.

 - CYP 450 substrates: Saw palmetto inhibits cytochrome P450 3A4, 2D6, and 2C9 and may interfere with the actions of drugs metabolized by these enzymes (29).
 Clinical relevance is not known.